CheopsForTheEdge/cheops/README.md

 revision they want to change.
 This means the representation of the lifecycle of a given key is not a list of versions, but a graph.
 More details are given in the documentation at https://docs.couchdb.org/en/stable/intro/overview.html.
+CouchDB has a concept of "databases", which are simply collections of json documents; each "database" can be useful if different access rights are needed, but for Cheops we only use a single "database" called "cheops" where the credentials are admin/password.

 Each JSON document contains the name of the resource, the list of operations that are to be applied and the locations where the resource is expected to live.